giellalt/lang-sms/merging_dir/00_readme.txt

 2. check the overlap between Michael's and Jack's data ==> TODO

+3. split Jack's data into open and closed based on the overlap check ==> TODO

 ID legend for the current sms data:

 (a) first data set used at Giellatekno: gt_POS_NUMBER